 The primary purpose of the Senior Executive Team is to assist the President, as the Chief Executive Officer, in identifying and addressing strategic issues facing Norwich.
 This team participates freely and openly to challenge each other and to develop together ideas and decisions that will yield the best results for Norwich’s future.

-Provost and Dean of Faculty Dr. Sandra G. Affenito oversees all academic programs, library services and registrar operations.
+Provost and Dean of Faculty Dr. Karen Gaines oversees all academic programs, library services and registrar operations.

-Vice President, Development and Alumni Relations David J. Whaley oversees development and alumni relations.
+Vice President, Development and Alumni Relations Elizabeth Kennedy ’01 oversees development and alumni relations.

 Vice President, Strategic Partnerships Phil Susmann oversees strategic partnerships for the University.

-Vice President/Dean of the College of Graduate and Continuing Studies Dr. William Clements oversees online graduate programs and distance education initiatives.
+Interim Dean of the College of Graduate and Continuing Studies Mark L. Parker oversees online bachelor’s and graduate degree programs, certificate and professional development programs and distance education initiatives.

-Executive Assistant to the President Laura Amell oversees administration of the president’ office.
+Executive Assistant to the President Laura Amell oversees administration of the president’s office.

 The Provost’s Cabinet is comprised of key administrators representing the University’s academic and operational units, including Academic Affairs, Student Affairs, Research, Information Technology, Enrollment Management, Facilities Operations, Human Resources, Finance, Communications, and International Education.
 The Cabinet is convened monthly by the Provost to discuss and advise on issues affecting the University academically and operationally.